dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/chat_components_phases.md

 Time-saving tips
 - Build UI with minimal styling (PrimeVue + PrimeFlex)
 - Keep components small and focused; avoid “god files”
-- No router or global store inside the widget; parent owns deep linking
+- No router or global store inside the widget

 Reference
 - See `MASTER/REQUIRED/FRONTEND/chat_components.md` for exact file/folder list and responsibilities